extremenetworks/ipfabric-docs/docs/source/solutions/dcfabric/dcf_cli/advanced_cli.rst

 -----------

 The concept of fabric, *default* or user defined and switch roles i.e *spine* or *leaf* is
-|bwc|-specific.
+|ewc|-specific.
 By default, a VDX switch doesn't have any information about its role.
 In order for
-|bwc| to be able to determine the switch role, the first switch added to the fabric must be a **Spine**.
+|ewc| to be able to determine the switch role, the first switch added to the fabric must be a **Spine**.

 Let us start with ``network_inventory.fabric_list`` to get the details about the *default* fabric.
 This is the set of parameters such as ASN range, IP address range etc. required to build an IP fabric: